We offer online and on-campus educational opportunities in Constitutional Law & American Politics to meet the needs of James Madison Fellows

 M.A. in History & Government

-Our new 36-credit hour MA in History & Government program that is developed to meet the needs of social science teachers can be another option for James Madison Fellows.
+Our 36-credit hour MA in History & Government program meets the needs of social science teachers as another option for James Madison Fellows.

 Students in this program take 18-credit hours of Political Science courses and 18-credits hours of History courses to be certified to teach dual enrollment and AP courses in both fields.
-The students may consider adding a certificate in Government or International Affairs into their plan of study.
+The students may consider adding a certificate in Government or Intelligence and National Security into their plan of study.

 A typical Madison Fellow in M.A. in History and Government may take the following classes in addition to their 6 credit hours transferred in from Georgetown University.